munificent/craftinginterpreters/book/statements-and-state.md

 Before we parse variable statements, we need to shift around some code to make room for the new `declaration` rule in the grammar.
-The top level of a program is now a list of declarations, so the entrypoint method to the parser becomes:
+The top level of a program is now a list of declarations, so the entrypoint method to the parser changes.

 ^code parse-declaration (3 before, 4 after)